pip-services/pip-services-docs/content/en/conceptual/caching/caching_basic/_index.md

   </tr>
   <tr>
     <td>MemoryCache </td>
-    <td>Stores values in the process memory.</td>
+    <td>Cache that stores values in-memory.</td>
   </tr>
   <tr>
     <td>NullCache</td>
-    <td>Dummy cache implementation that simulates caching without any actual action.</td>
+    <td>Dummy cache implementation that simulates caching without performing any actual actions.</td>
   </tr>
 </table>

 ### Introduction

 Pip.Services offers several basic components for caching.
-One of the most important ones is the ICache interface, which must be implemented by all cache components and defines the basic caching methods that all caches must contain.
-Other two basic components are the MemoryCache and NullCache classes.
-The first stores values in memory, and the second is a dummy cache that can be used to simulate caching.
+One of the most important ones is the ICache interface, which must be implemented by all cache components and defines a basic set of  methods that all caches must contain.
+Two other basic components that are worth mentioning are the MemoryCache and NullCache classes.
+The first stores key-value pairs in-memory, and the second is a dummy cache that can be used to simulate caching.
 In the following sections, this tutorial explains how to use these components in detail.
-Other caching tools, such as Redis and Memcached, are explained in separate tutorials.
+Other caching tools, such as [Redis](http://docs.pipservices.org/conceptual/caching/redis/) and [Memcached](http://docs.pipservices.org/conceptual/caching/memcached/), are explained in separate tutorials.

 ### ICache

-This interface contains three important methods for caching namely, store(), retrieve() and remove().
-As their names indicate, they can be used to store, retrieve and remove values from memory.
-Both components, MemoryCache and NullCache, implement this interface.
+This interface contains three important methods for caching, namely, store(), retrieve(), and remove().
+As their names indicate, they can be used to store, retrieve, and remove key-value pairs from the cache.
+Both MemoryCache and NullCache components implement this interface.
 The following diagram explains their relations:

 ![figure 1](./figure1.svg)

-### MemoryCache
+### Using a cache component

-The MemoryCache component provides a way to create and manage a cache that stores values in the process memory.
+The two basic cache components offered by the toolkit are the MemoryCache and the NullCache.
+The first provides the ability to create and manage a cache that stores key-value pairs in memory.
+The second is a dummy cache implementation that only simulates caching, without producing any actual results.

 #### Pre-requisites

 In order to use the MemoryCache component, we need to import it.
-This can be done with the following command:
+This can be done with the following import statement:

 {{< tabsection >}}
   {{< include "./__code1_node.md" >}}